fakecoinbase/TransmissionsDevslashcosmosis/README.md

   align="right"
 />

-**The simpliest and easiest to use cryptocurrency out there!**
+**The simplest and easiest to use cryptocurrency out there!**

 - **Easy to develop:** The codebase is lean and simple.
 Clean Go code with few dependencies.
 - **Universal:** The Cosmosis APIs are the easiest to work with out of any cryptocurrency.
-- **Secure:** It's a real blockchain, so you have all the safety guarentees of the leading cryptocurrency!
+- **Secure:** It's a real blockchain, so you have all the safety guarantees of the leading cryptocurrency!

 <p align="center">